Last updated: March 28, 2017

 The reason behind this very strict policy is simple as well: We are in the business of developing and providing Lily, not of collecting and selling your data.
 (This is why we take a little money if you want to make use of Lily's full set of features.
 We need to pay our bills somehow!)

-There are two exceptions to the above-mentioned rules, though:
+There are a few exceptions to the above-mentioned rules, though:

 The first exception is when you send us a support request from within Lily.
 In that case, Lily will create an email for you and attach the information you can find towards the end of that email.
 We attach this information for you because it can often help us with answering your support requests faster and more accurately.
 You are, however, free to remove any of this information before you send the email.
 Nothing else will be sent, there is no other information hidden within or attached to this email that your device wouldn't attach to any other email you send.